dkp-consult/algorithme-practice/readme.md

 - app.js: The JavaScript script that contains the solution to the challenge.

+- test.js: The JavaScript test for verify the success of the challenge.

 ## Objectives

 - Training and Documentation: Documenting my approach to each challenge to track progress and share insights.

 - Refactoring Opportunities: Using this repository as a reference to revisit and refine solutions as my JavaScript skills evolve.

+## GPT's formatting

+I use ChatGPT for formatting readme.md, data.js and test.js, you can acces to this GPT's [here](), for giving the data to him, use this format :

+- Challenge name :
+- Challenge url :
+- Challenge description :

+The output was code zone with all the information, you juste need to copy & past before working on solution.